 It’s easy to spend hours creating something on a computer.
 Be it a long letter, an edited image or even your first novel, you’ll eventually run up against the same problem: how do you get it out of the computer?
 One solution: use a printer.

 Choosing a printer is no mean feat – there are a dizzying array available, all with different features.
 Well, here’s a guide to help you through the confusion!

 Follow these step-by-step instructions on how to choose a printer

 Step 3: Figure out how much room you have and how much you want to spend.
 Strapped for space or cash?
 You might want to get an all-in-one printer.
 This combines a scanner and photocopier (plus sometimes a fax machine) with an ordinary inkjet or laser printer.
-Costing around £50, they’ve become so popular that it can be difficult to buy a printer without all these features!
+They’ve become so popular that it can be difficult to buy a printer without all these features!

 Step 4: Decide where you want your printer to be.
 If you’re going to keep it right near your computer and mainly use it yourself, a more traditional (and cheaper) wired version (that is, one with a wire between the computer and the printer) will probably suit you.
 However, if you want to put your printer in another room entirely and/or will be sharing it with others, a wireless version would probably be best.
 However, with the latter, you have to be sure that your wifi connection is adequate.

 Step 5: Are you a budding photographer or even a bit more serious about it than that?
 If so, you’ll probably like to print up your own pics.
 The usual type of printer is perfectly capable of printing a photo on to paper, but to get the glossy look of the lab-processed photo, you’ll need a specialist photo printer.

 Last updated 1st June 2022